-I have todaybeen informed that Arc property Solicitors have closed.
-They conducted my conveyancing in Bromham for a purchase of a leasehold flat 10 months ago.
-How can I be sure that my home is registered correctly in the name of the former proprietor?
+I have recentlybeen informed that Action Conveyancing have closed.
+They conducted my conveyancing in Bromham for a purchase of a leasehold apartment 18 months ago.
+How can I establish that my home is not still registered in the name of the former proprietor?

-The quickest method to see if the property is registered to you, you can carry out a search of the land registry (£3.00).
+The easiest method to check if the premises is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Bromham conveyancing specialists.